 The Christmas Camp is a three day mini-camp where all levels of MFT ski for three days in a row.
 It is traditionally the 28-30 of December but you can check our calendar for the official dates.
 This means that Little Riders, the Snowboard Team, all the way through the Comp Team skis these days.
 We understand that not all of you can make it to all of the days.
 That is OK.
 Please let MFT know if you cannot make it and we will cross you off our list for those days.

-We accept a few 6 year olds into the Little Riders but 7 is generally the cut off.
-We take exceptional independent 6 years olds on a case by case basis.
+Due to COVID-19 restrictions we will not take an athlete younger than 8 this year.
+None of our programs are for first time skiers and all athletes on the Little RIders team must be able to crash and put on their own equipment, ride the lift with an adult that is not their parents, and spend the day away from their parents.
 The baseline for any skier in our program is the ability to crash and put on your own equipment, the ability to ride up the lift with an adult that is not your parents, and the ability to ski off of Snowbowl.
 To ski off of Snowbowl you have to either be able to ski Spartan to Second Thought or be able to ski Paradise down.
 If you child cannot do this then they are not ready for our program.
 This is a base level that everyone is held to.

 We will focus on all mountain skiing with a bend toward Freestyle skiing.
 This means we will have different drills that are focused on making your child a well-rounded skier.
 We will not focus on groomed run skiing transitioning into skiing gates.
 Our groomed run drills will be focused on allowing a skier to navigate any condition on any part of the mountain whether it is an icy mogul field or a steep powder run in the trees.
 We also put a specific emphasis on jumping.
 We build and maintain safe jumps so that athletes can learn to jump in a safe environment focusing on basic techniques that will allow them to perform what could otherwise be dangerous tricks.
 There is a basic jumping progression that all of the athletes go through to make them comfortable and safe when they jump.
 We never force anyone to jump (or do anything else for that matter) that they are not comfortable with.
 If you really don’t want to jump, then you don’t have to and you will not feel bad about this decision.
 It really is all about having fun and empowering the skiers.

-Missoula Freestyle offers six different program opportunities.
+Missoula Freestyle offers nine different program opportunities.
 A detailed description of each team can be found here, http://missoulafreestyle.com/programs/

 *Snowbowl season passes not included in price of programs*